 - Strict liability

-- Discovery: This is the stage of collecting and gathering evidence and all necessary documentation, including asking and answering questions under sworn oath.
+- Discovery: This is the stage of gathering evidence and all necessary documentation.
+It may include answering questions under sworn oath.
 At this stage, both parties can demand proof and evidence from the other party, and each party must disclose relevant evidence unless otherwise protected by law.
 The discovery stage can take months or even years to complete.
-Your trial date may be pushed until discovery is complete.
-At this stage, a knowledgeable attorney will develop a strategy, including whether to continue to trial or seek alternatives.

-- Motions: A motion is a written question for the presiding judge to decide that effects the case.
-Motions may be filed for a variety of reasons, such as a pre-trial motion to dismiss, which asks the court to determine whether the complaint is legally valid.
-Motions can also be filed to compel evidence from the other party, receive a summary judgment, or to exclude experts and other witnesses, and for a variety of other reasons.
+- Motions: A motion is a written question for the presiding judge where the answer affects the case.
+You can file a motion for a variety of reasons.
+One example is a pre-trial motion to dismiss, which asks the court to determine whether the complaint is legally valid.

-- Hearings and trials: You may ultimately have to go all the way to trial.
-Your lawyer will start preparing for claims and litigations right after the lawsuit is filed.
-The number of hearings needed will differ depending on the case, but at the trial stage, which is the main hearing, the judge will give a final judgment.
-You will learn whether you lose the case or will be compensated for your damages.
-You must prepare yourself and gather all necessary evidence to present to the court and defend it against your opponent.
+- Hearings and trials: It’s not common, but some personal injury cases go all the way to trial.
+Your lawyer may start preparing for claims and litigations right after the initial filing of the lawsuit.
+The requirement of the number of hearings will differ depending on the case, but at the trial stage, a judge gives the final decision.

-- Trial: The trial and the final day of judgment plays a very crucial role.
-Your attorney will assist you throughout the process, and the judge will give its decision based on the evidence and proof presented at trial.
+- Trial: The trial and final day of judgment play a crucial role.
+Your attorney will assist you throughout the process, and the judge will give their decision based on the evidence and proof presented at trial.